chtalhamuneer/FortiGate-Zero-To-Hero/00-Introduction/Intro-to-FortiGate-Firewall.md

 ✔ Full ecosystem integration under Security Fabric
 ✔ A mature, stable operating system

-This combination gives FortiGate **enterprise-level protection**, unmatched performance, and a security architecture stronger than many other firewall vendors.
+This combination gives FortiGate *enterprise-level protection*, unmatched performance, and a security architecture stronger than many other firewall vendors.

----